Back

 TAKEAWAY

-Even at £15m revenue, the right broker relationship unlocks better terms than going direct.
+Even at £15m revenue, the right broker relationship releases better terms than going direct.
 Strong lender partnerships mean bespoke structures that actually save money.